-We are currently planning new activities to compensate for face-to-face conversations and social activities with the possibility to participate in interactive sessions such as :
+We have planned new activities to compensate for face-to-face conversations and social activities :

 facilitated thematic meetings

 musical and cultural breaks

 IAPS virtual banquet

 For more information, visit the Online Program

 A welcome cocktail will be held on the evening of Monday, June 22, at the Musée de la civilisation de Québec.